-In the Central Valley, students will focus on themes of health services for migrant communities and health policy, as well as sexual and reproductive health, vulnerable youth, and trafficking.
+Students will also focus on themes of health services for migrant communities and health policy, as well as sexual and reproductive health, vulnerable youth, and trafficking.
 Students will learn from engagement with local community health workers and promotoras in community-based and educational settings.

-Bay Area: students are responsible for their own housing during the 2-week Bay Area portion of the program.
+Bay Area: students are responsible for their own housing during the 2-4 day Bay Area portion of the program.
 Students will be responsible for arriving at a designated meeting point each morning to begin daily activities.

-Central Valley: students will stay in a local home or guesthouse in the Fresno area for 10-12 nights and will stay at a small Inn in the town of Firebaugh for the concluding 2-4 nights of the program.
+Central Valley: Locations in the Central valley are subject to change depending on final site visits confirmed, including the likelihood of spending some time in and around Merced.
+Currently, students will stay in a local home or guesthouse in the Fresno area for about 2 weeks and will stay at a small inn in the town of Firebaugh for the concluding week of the program.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange alternative lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

-Bay Area: students are responsible for their own meals during the 2-week Bay Area portion of the program.
+Bay Area: students are responsible for their own meals during the 2-4 day Bay Area portion of the program.
 CFHI will organize and provide one weekly reflection meal per week.